 Sofia – The capital of Bulgaria represents a nice mixture of cultures and epochs.
 The city is trying to “catch up” with the present but is also trying to keep its ancient past.
 Learn more

-Plovdiv – Plovdiv is famous with its six syenite hills, called tepeta.
-The old town of Plovdiv is famous with its paved streets, historical houses and mostly with the Ancient Theater – a well-known monument from antiquity.
+Plovdiv – the city is famous with its six syenite hills, called tepeta.
+There are many reasons to visit Plovdiv.
+The old town, for instance, is famous with its paved streets, historical houses and mostly with the Ancient Theater – a well-known monument from antiquity.
 Learn more

 Belogradchik Rocks – strangely shaped rock formations situated on the Balkan mountain in Northwestern Bulgaria.